Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Preliminaries

 \subsection{Arc diagrams}

 Next we introduce arc diagrams, which is the main subject of this paper.
 We slightly modify the original definition of \cite{R3} for our convenience.
+In particular, we arrange points of an arc diagram horizontally.

-\begin{defi} Put $n$ distinct points $1,2,\ldots,n+1$ on a horizontal line from left to right. \begin{itemize} \item[(1)] An \emph{arc} is a curve which connects a point $p\in[n+1]$ to a strictly higher point $q\in[n+1]$, moving monotone upwards from $p$ to $q$ and passing either to the left or to the right of each point between $p$ and $q$. \item[(2)] An \emph{arc diagram} is consists of some (or no) arcs connecting the points.
-We identify an arc (or arcs) with an arc diagram. \item[(3)] An arc diagram is called \emph{noncrossiong} if it satisfy the following two conditions: \begin{enumerate} \item[(nc1)] No two arcs intersect, except possibly at their endpoints. \item[(nc2)] No two arcs share the same right endpoint or the same left endpoint. \end{enumerate} \end{itemize} \end{defi}
+\begin{defi} Put $n+1$ distinct points $1,2,\ldots,n+1$ on a horizontal line from left to right. \begin{itemize} \item[(1)] An \emph{arc} is a curve which connects a point $p\in[n+1]$ to a strictly higher point $q\in[n+1]$, moving monotone upwards from $p$ to $q$ and passing either to the left (=above) or to the right (=below) of each point between $p$ and $q$. \item[(2)] An \emph{arc diagram} consists of some (or no) arcs connecting the points.
+We identify an arc (or arcs) with an arc diagram. \item[(3)] An arc diagram is called \emph{noncrossing} if it satisfies the following two conditions: \begin{enumerate} \item[(nc1)] No two arcs intersect, except possibly at their endpoints. \item[(nc2)] No two arcs share the same right endpoint or the same left endpoint. \end{enumerate} \end{itemize} \end{defi}

-In this paper, by \emph{arcs intersect}, we always mean that arcs cross at their non-endpoints.
-We also treat arcs and arc diagrams up to isotopies.
-Or equivalently, an arc diagram is determined by which pairs of points are joined by an arc and which points are above and below of each arc.
+In this paper, by \emph{arcs intersect}, we always mean that arcs cross in their interiors.
+We also treat arcs and arc diagrams up to isotopies, or equivalently, an arc diagram is determined by which pairs of points are joined by an arc and which points are above and below of each arc.
 We denote the set of arc diagrams (resp. noncrossing arc diagrams) by $\AD=\AD_n$ (resp. $\NAD=\NAD_n$).

 \begin{exam} This is an example of a noncrossing arc diagram consisting of three arcs.